-This camera is entirely consistent with the advert shown in the 1912 BJPA; it does not have the focal plane shutter.
-It carries a plate on the rear panel identifying both maker and camera.
+This camera is entirely consistent with the advert shown in the 1912 BJPA.
+It carries a plate on the rear panel identifying both maker and camera by name, although the model is not stated on the plate.
 From the catalogue entry this is the No 2 model of the Folding Ruby with rack & pinion rise and fall, auxiliary racking baseboard for short lenses.
-A reversing back is fitted (differentiating it from the superior No 3 model, which is fitted with a rotating back).
+A reversing back is fitted (differentiating it from the superior No 3 model, which is fitted with a swing back).

 The camera has a polished mahogany interior and leather covered exterior ("real seal-grain morocco leather").
 The camera is missing its bright viewfinder, but otherwise is in very good order.
 It came with an original canvas case and 3 numbered and labelled ebonised DDS.
 The ground glass screen is intact.